ARMmbed/mbed-os-example-blockdevice/README.md

 ![](./resources/official_armmbed_example_badge.png)
 # Block Device API Mbed OS example

-The example project is part of the [Arm Mbed OS Official Examples](https://os.mbed.com/code/).
-It contains an application that demonstrates how to use a block device as storage on supported [Mbed boards](https://os.mbed.com/platforms/).
+This example demonstrates how to use a block device as storage on supported [Mbed boards](https://os.mbed.com/platforms/).

 You can build the project with all supported [Mbed OS build tools](https://os.mbed.com/docs/mbed-os/latest/tools/index.html).
 However, this example project specifically refers to the command-line interface tool [Arm Mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).
 (Note: To see a rendered example you can import into the Arm Online Compiler, please see our [import quick start](https://os.mbed.com/docs/mbed-os/latest/quick-start/online-with-the-online-compiler.html#importing-the-code).)